-David Vivian works part time at Appletree Dental Practice providing implant services.
-His implant expertise stretches back over 20 years.
+Appletree Dental Practice -implant services.
+Sam & David are both experienced in placing implants.
+Davids implant expertise stretches back over 20 years.
 He has a keen interest in full arch rehabilitation with immediate function.

 What is a dental implant?

 A dental implant is a small precision engineered screw which serves as a replacement for the root portion of a missing natural tooth.
 The implant is placed in the bone of the upper or lower jaw and a specially modified surface allows a bond (osseointegration) to form with the bone.
 This gives the same stable foundation as a natural tooth.
 After the implant is placed, usually some time elapses during healing.
 New teeth can now be connected to them, and the gum shaped to encourage the best desired cosmetic outcome.

 Some people have difficulties with removable dentures.
 Implants can overcome the difficulties, in particular for eating and speaking properly and they may improve appearance.
 If a denture is necessary, implants can greatly improve stability.
 People will not be able to see that your teeth are supported by implants.